 Fortunately, there is hope.
 What if crop failure could be detected in advance, and necessary steps could be taken?
 Can there be a juxtaposition of traditional farming methods and innovative solutions like agri-drones to tackle the problems ailing the agricultural sector in India?
 Can drones become major players in the area of crop surveillance, thus leading to better chances of failure mitigation?
 We will explore all these opportunities in this article and try to see what the future has in store.

 The use of drone technology in agriculture is here to stay.
-According to recent research, the global drone market within agriculture would grow at 35.9% CAGR and reach $5.7 billion by 2025.
 This emerging technology can help reduce time and increase the efficiencies of the farmers.
 The use of drones in the agricultural sector is only expected to rise as the industry matures, and so it is good to know how to use this technology judiciously.

 For efficient field planning, agricultural drones can be used for soil and field analysis.
 They can be used to mount sensors to evaluate moisture content in the soil, terrain conditions, soil conditions, soil erosion, nutrients content, and fertility of the soil.